bukefalos/bsc-excercise/README.md

  - JAVA 8+

 ## Build
-In order to prepare run scripts run in project root:
+In order to prepare executable scripts, run in project root:

     ./gradlew clean install